Blueberry Whipped Cream Torte

-- In a small bowl, stir together the egg yolk and cream.
-Pour the egg mixture into the flour mixture and stir until the dough comes together and can be formed into a ball.
+- In a small bowl, stir together the egg yolk and 2 tablespoons Pour the egg mixture into the flour mixture and stir until the dough comes together and can be formed into a ball.
 Tip: If the dough seems too dry and is not forming into a ball, add another tablespoon of cream.
-Flatten the ball into a 6 inch disc, wrap with plastic wrap, and refrigerate for 30 minutes.

 - On a lightly floured pastry mat or pastry board, and using a lightly floured rolling pin, roll the chilled pastry to an 9½ inch circle and fit into one 9 or 9½ inch springform pan with a removable bottom.
 Lightly prick the bottom with a fork at three-fourth or one inch intervals.
 Place on a baking sheet, cover with plastic wrap and refrigerate tart pastry until firm, at least 30 minutes.